wp-plugins/wp-lister-for-ebay/readme.txt

 = Any plans to support windows servers? =

 This has been requested by less than 2% of our users so far, so it's not top priority.
-But if you need to run WP-Lister on windows and are willing to provide us with a development area for testing, we would gladly take care of fixing any issues.
+Won't happen until support for Amazon has been implemented - which actually is top priority right now.

 = Are there any more FAQ? =